OutrunBuild/Gitbook-Doc/outswap/referral-commission-engine.md

 * **Source of Referral Fees:** Referral fees comes from a portion(**20%**) of the protocol fee, not from the market makers' due fees.
 This ensures that the referral commission mechanism does not harm the interests of market makers.
 * **Increasing Market Makers' Earnings:** The referral engine helps increase trading activity, attracting more trading volume, and thereby increasing the earnings of market makers.

+**Enhancing Liquidity Bootstrapping**

+Currently, at least 50% of the trading volume on decentralized exchanges (DEXs) in the market comes from aggregator trading protocols such as 1inch, Jupiter, and ParaSwap.
+Their guidance on liquidity is crucial.
+Compared with the traditional slippage earnings of aggregator trading protocols, the referral commission engine can provide these aggregator trading protocols with more stable income.
+Meanwhile, these aggregator trading protocols can also bring more trading volume to OutSwap, thus achieving a win-win situation.